Wedding in Georgia for Foreigners: What is an apostille wedding certificate and why it matters?

 As per the Hague Conference on Private International Law Conference de La Haye de droit international prive (HCCH) website, these countries are registered as members.
 In total there are 85 members.

-Why does an apostille wedding certificate in Georgia matter?
+Why does an apostille Wedding in Georgia for Foreigners Certificate matters?

 The country of Georgia is a member of the HCCH.
 As defined above, all documents that are apostilled will be recognized and considered legal in other members of the HCCH.
 It simply means that if you get married and have your marriage license apostilled in Georgia, then it will be recognized by other countries that are also members of the HCCH.
 Your marriage license will be recognized by said countries without having to register it to the local embassy.